daniellawrence/dansysadm.com_old/src/contact/index.md

 I am a UNIX and Linux Systems administrator, Linux enthusiast and Python Programmer.

-I specializing with automation of Sun/Oracle Solaris and Red hat Linux tasks.
+I specialize in the automation of Sun/Oracle Solaris and Red hat Linux tasks.

-I am currently working on at Toll Group.
+Currently I am working at the Toll Group, in Melbourne, Australia.

 # contact